getodk/aggregate/docs/aggregate-config.md

   Set this to the security realm you want your users to see when logging into Aggregate

+**security.server.checkHostnames*
+- Accepted values: `true`, `false`
+- Default value: `true`

+  Set to `false` if you're running Aggregate behind a proxy or a load balancer to avoid infinite redirects.

+  When set to `true`, Aggregate will always check the request's hostname and redirect to the configured or detected hostname (`security.server.hostname`) if they don't match.

 ## Database configuration

 Please refer to [Database configurations](database-configurations.md) document where this is covered in detail.